* MSCI Asia ex-Japan down 0.72%, Nikkei -1.57%

 “If the market was really worried that the end of the world was nigh, dollar/yen would have collapsed, and that’s clearly not been the case,” said Stuart Oakley, global head of flow FX at Nomura in Singapore.

-The buying of gold and oil also eased as the trading session wore on - Brent crude futures which had shot to $70 per dollar, were last up 0.5% at $68.1 per barrel.
+The buying of gold and oil also eased as the trading session wore on - global benchmark Brent crude futures which had shot $70 per dollar to their highest since mid-September, were last up 0.5% at $68.1 per barrel.

 Lombard Odier’s Ahmed said he had not reduced equity holdings overall but had increased exposure to energy stocks.

-Additional reporting by Andrew Galbraith in Shanghai, Tom Westbrook in Singapore, Swati Pandey in Sydney and Scott Murdoch in Hong Kong; Dhara Ranasinghe in London Editing by Gareth Jones
+Reporting by Andrew Galbraith; Additional reporting by Tom Westbrook in Singapore, Swati Pandey in Sydney and Scott Murdoch in Hong Kong Editing by Shri Navaratnam

 Our Standards: The Thomson Reuters Trust Principles.